 For personal data to be processed lawfully, they must be processed on the basis of one of the legal grounds set out in the Act.
 These include, among other things, the data subject’s consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for the compliance with a legal obligation to which the data controller is subject, or for the legitimate interest of the data controller or the party to whom the data is disclosed.
 When sensitive personal data is being processed, additional conditions must be met.
 When processing personal data as data controllers in the course of our business, we will ensure that those requirements are met.

 Processing for Limited Purposes

 In the course of our business, we may collect and process the personal data set out in this Policy.
-This may include data we receive directly from you (for example, by completing forms or by corresponding with us by mail, phone, email or otherwise) and data we receive from other sources (including, for example, business partners, lenders, sub-contractors in technical, payment and delivery services, credit reference agencies and others).
+This may include data we receive directly from you (for example, by completing forms or by corresponding with us by mail, phone, email or otherwise) and data we receive from other sources (including, for example, business partners, credit providers, sub-contractors in technical, payment and delivery services, credit reference agencies and others).

 We will only process personal data for the specific purposes set out in this Policy or for any other purposes specifically permitted by the Act.
 We will notify those purposes to you when we first collect the data or as soon as possible thereafter.

 We will only collect personal data to the extent that it is required for the specific purpose notified to you.

 We will ensure that personal data we hold about you is accurate and kept up to date.
 We will check the accuracy of any personal data at the point of collection and at regular intervals afterwards.
 We will take all reasonable steps to destroy or amend inaccurate or out-of-date data.

 We will not keep personal data longer than is necessary for the purpose or purposes for which they were collected, as set out in this Policy.
 We will take all reasonable steps to destroy, or erase from our systems, all data which is no longer required.

 We will process all personal data in line with your rights, in particular, your right to: